Information about Kawasan Falls

-If you also plan to do canyoneering in Kawasan Falls, it is advisable not to go during the rainy months between July to October, as the area will get slippery and the water flow in the rivers and falls will be strong.
+If you also plan to do canyoneering in Kawasan Falls, it is advisable not to go during days when there has been constant rainfall, as the area will get slippery and the water flow in the rivers and falls will be strong.

 The best time to visit Kawasan Falls during the day is early morning.
 Plan your trip to arrive at the falls before 9 AM so you have the chance to have the waterfalls all to yourself or with just a few people around.
 Holidays and weekends also get very busy as Kawasan Falls is a popular hangout destination for the locals around.

 Can I bring my own food and drinks at Kawasan Falls?